dariush-saberi/noun_generation/README.md

 ## Noun Generation for Nominalization in Academic Writing
-The dataset for the paper in INLG 2019 Workshop on Computational Creativity in Natural Language Generation
+The dataset for the paper in INLG 2019 Workshop on Computational Creativity in Natural Language Generation.
+Read the paper <a href="https://www.researchgate.net/publication/336927357_Noun_Generation_for_Nominalization_in_Academic_Writing">here</a>
 <br>
 <br>
 <br>